manwar/theweeklychallenge/content/blog/dbic-schema.md

 Simple, right?

 However, there is a slight concern - if not a problem.
-What if you common logic that needs to apply to more than one table?
+What if you have common logic that needs to apply to more than one table?
 In that case, you would end up adding duplicate code to the `ResultSet` classes of both tables.

 Suppose we have two tables, `users` and `managers`, which both share a column: `is_deleted`.
 To handle this, we have our `ResultSet` classes, `MyApp::Schema::ResultSet::User` and `MyApp::Schema::ResultSet::Manager`.